Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Results

 (e.g., \citealt{whitevpf}), where $n$ is the average number density of galaxies in the field, $w_N$ are the $N$-point correlation functions, and $\vv{\bf{x}}_i$ are the i-th galaxy positions in the area $A$.

-Because our GAN outputs consist of images of a smoothed mass density distribution (i.e., not the locations of individual galaxies or individual particles) we do not compute the VPF.
-Instead, we compute a similar statistic known as the Underdensity Probability Function (UPF).
+Since our GAN outputs consist of images of a smoothed mass density distribution (i.e., not the locations of individual galaxies or individual particles) we do not compute the VPF.
+Instead, we compute a similar statistic known as the Underdensity Probability Function (UPF; see, e.g., \citealt{vogleyvpf} and \citealt{Tinker2006}).
 The UPF measures the probability that, within an area of radius $r$, a randomly selected region of space is less dense than some particular threshold density.
-To identify underdense regions in our simulated and generated images, we define a normalized density contrast $\Delta \equiv \frac{\delta\rho}{\rho}$ and we adopt a threshold for the mass density contrast of $\Delta < -0.6$.
-Here $\rho$ is the local matter density and $\delta\rho$ is the difference between the local matter density and mean matter density of the image.
-That is, the UPF is defined as $U(r) = P(\Delta < \Delta_{\rm crit}; r)$ where $\Delta_{\rm crit} = -0.6$.
+An advantage to using the UPF over the VPF is that the VPF is sensitive to shot noise because it requires counting individual particles or galaxies within a given aperture.